Skip to Main Content

 What is text mining?

-As a general rule, check with the relevant subject librarian before beginning any project that involves TDM.
-The complete list of Emory subject librarians can be found here.
+As a general rule, check with the relevant subject librarian before beginning any project that involves use of Emory e-resources for TDM or AI purposes!

 Which databases permit text mining?